 By the first time we went camping with our son, he was happily sleeping through the night at home.
 Nighttime feedings were a thing of the past!
 But instead of adhering to our at-home policy, I fed him every time he woke up while we were camping.
 First of all, I knew two nights, in the scheme of things, weren’t going to completely throw him off his schedule at home.
-Second of all, I knew camping was going to be so out of the norm for him that he wouldn’t behave like he normally did at home, no matter what.
-Thirdly, keeping warm in the cold night air requires lots of extra energy, so I didn’t want to begrudge him the calories or the comfort.
+Second of all, I knew camping was going to be so out of the norm for him.
+I knew he wouldn’t behave like he normally did at home, no matter what.
+Thirdly, keeping warm in the cold night air requires lots of extra energy.
+I didn’t want to begrudge him the calories or the comfort.

 This meant I was doomed to a few nights of less-than-adequate sleep, but hey…I was the mother of a baby.
-A good night’s sleep was a long-distant memory, and I knew some extra nursing would be the quickest way to get him back to bed.
+A good night’s sleep was a long-distant memory.
+I knew some extra nursing would be the quickest way to get him back to bed.